A lot or a little?

 The series mixes drama and quirky humor to generate sympathy for Riley, whose job as a sensual massage worker is initially dictated by necessity rather than mere greed.
 Her constant wrestling with her conscience, as well as her desire to legitimately help others while she is working, makes her both likable and relatable.
 It also makes her actions easier to forgive, despite the fact that they are not necessarily legal or socially acceptable.

-Not surprisingly, the series contains lots of sexual innuendo, as well as conversations about extramarital problems, addiction, and other mature themes.
+Not surprisingly, The Client List contains lots of sexual innuendo, as well as conversations about extramarital problems, addiction, and other mature themes.
 Drinking and some rowdy alcohol-induced behavior is also visible.
 The subject matter will satisfy folks' need for some guilty viewing pleasure, but it's the kind of entertainment that is best for adults.

-Families can talk about the choices Riley makes to help her family.
+Families can talk about the choices Riley makes to help her family in The Client List.
 Do the ends justify the means?
 Why do you think this series represents her as a sympathetic character rather than a criminal breaking the law?

 Do you think the messages about the sex trade presented here are appropriate for younger viewers?
 Parents: how can we talk to our kids about this and other sex-related media content?